Table of Contents Show

 2. Western Prince Whale Watching Seattle & Wildlife Tours

 You can easily spot Humpback and Orcas breaching here.
-They take their visitors to Friday Harbor, an absolutely charming place to start this one-of-a-kind tour.
-You’ll definitely not regret choosing their whale-watching tour and services.
+They take their visitors to Friday Harbor, a charming place to start this one-of-a-kind tour.
+You’ll not regret choosing their whale-watching tour and services.

 Not only this, but they also give 30 minutes of satisfactory time for visitors to tour and often offer complimentary services as a generous gesture.

 This Port Towns end-based whale-watching tour guarantees you whale sightings in the San Juan Islands.
 They also have services for small group tours or educational trips for students.
 They are 3 generations old in this family business and own some of the fastest and cleanest boats around Washington for whale-watching Seattle tours.

 You get to encounter Humpback whales, Orcas, gray whales, and many other aquatic creatures.
 The best part is that they guarantee your next trip on them if you didn’t catch a sight of whales while on tour.
 Their whale-watching tour is scheduled around the region, famously called ‘The American Serengeti.’